 she changed the will with a codicil in July of 2013 in my favor of getting the whole house.
 Do I have to do anything like file for probate.
 The elder law attorney had me sign the house over to me with my POW which she changed me to POW in july of 2013.
 What do I need to do now that she is passed...
 Read more »

 It's been over a month since I left my ex boyfriend of 2 years.
 We we're living together and I moved out, staying on my friends couch for now.
 After several times of telling him to leave me alone, he persists.
 I have blocked him on everything - my phone, email, social media.
-For him to create a new...
+For him to...
 Read more »

 While it is possible to pursue a civil protection order, the best approach is usually to contact the your local police about the harassment.
 If they find an incidence of domestic violence (note: DV charges do not necessarily require physical harm if threats of physical violence are concrete), an...Read more »

 I left Florida about 7 months ago to get away from my ex.
 He is now going on about how I can get into alot of trouble and he can make it to wear the state forces me to move back.
 He has not done hardly anything for our daughter and I have been taking care of her soley for over half her life.
 Can I...
 Read more »

 If there is no court order or litigation involving the children when you left, you should be able to the leave any state without any civil or criminal violations.
 Kidnapping charges vary by state, but usually require a pre-existing court order (which is being violated) or some concrete and...Read more »

 I now have one son diagnosed with epilepsy and one with diabetes.
 He has been informed of both, but still does not help.
 Can I go after him for back support with the current order and request the amount raised going forward.
 The kids are 14 and 15.